You are here

 Setting the stage

-- When choosing a scientific or health study to highlight, consider what’s being contributed to the research field.
+- Explain why the research is important.
+When choosing a scientific or health study to highlight, consider what’s being contributed to the research field.
 Does it represent a major advance?
 Does it change the way people think about a problem?

 - Provide perspective for the study.
 Explain the context of the research and how it fits into what we already know.

-- Take care to not overstate the study’s importance or statistical significance, while relaying what’s exciting about the scientific advance.
+- Take care to not overstate the importance or statistical significance of a study, finding, or emerging situation when relaying what’s interesting or exciting about a scientific development.

 - Use clear language to describe the science.
 Use nontechnical words when possible, and define jargon when needed.
 Use as few words as possible to describe health messages or scientific concepts.